 I never thought I’d apply for such a large race like the Chicago Marathon.
 I always thought that if I ever ran it, it would be because I got in with a time standard.
 Lotteries are a risk.
 It is a not a guaranteed entry into the race, but thinking about the possibility of running the Chicago Marathon helped me get through a bit of a running burn out towards the end of 2019.
 When the day came to enter into the lottery, I got my name in within minutes of the lottery opening.
-I then had to wait a little over a month to see if I was one of the lucky runners who’d get their name picked to run the Chicago Marathon.
+I then had to wait a little over a month to see if I was one of the lucky runners who’d get their name picked to run.
 I was reading statistics about the odds of getting into the Chicago Marathon, and one stat said that in 2015, 53% of the 54,800 lottery applicants were accepted.
 That is compared to the New York Marathon lottery that same year where they only accepted 18% of lottery applicants.
 I thought my chances were pretty good.

 Then the day came that all the lottery applicants were anxious about: selection day.
 I waited anxiously all morning, checking my email at least four times an hour.
-Then I got the email.
+Then I got the email:

 Thank you for entering the Bank of America Chicago Marathon non-guaranteed entry drawing.
 We regret to inform you that your name was not selected.

-If you’ve been following my blog or my Instagram for awhile, you’d know that Type 1 Diabetes effects me directly.
-I am a person living with Type 1 Diabetes, and this disease was the reason my blog and Instagram started in the first place.
+If you’ve been following my blog or my Instagram for awhile, you’d know that Type 1 Diabetes affects me directly.
+I am a person living with Type 1 Diabetes, and this disease was the reason I started this blog and my Instagram in the first place.
 It was an absolute no brainer that I would choose to run for an organization like JDRF.
 I am honored to be able to run for an organization that is doing all that they can to change the lives of people living with Type 1 Diabetes and help find a cure.
 Running for Team JDRF will help me on my mission to show others that you can do anything you set your mind to as a Type 1 Diabetic.
-It’ll help me get the conversation started about what Type 1 Diabetes even is and just how it impacts those of us living with it.
+It’ll help me get the conversation started about what Type 1 Diabetes even is, and just how it impacts those of us living with it.
 It’ll help me start other important conversations that come along with the severity of this disease like the rising price of insulin in the United States, insulin rationing, and why those things are so problematic.
 I’m excited to run in the Chicago Marathon in October, but I am even more excited about this opportunity I have been given to educate and inform others.

 Since December 16, 2019, I have raised $675 of my $2,000 fundraising goal for the Chicago Marathon with Team JDRF.
 I haven’t even been fundraising a month and I’m 33% of the way toward my goal.
 I am blessed to have such supportive friends, family, colleagues, and local businesses in my life.
-Living with Type 1 Diabetes is not easy and running with Type 1 Diabetes isn’t easy either, but I’m so glad I have the ability to do it.
-If you’re looking for a cause to donate to this year, I ask that you consider donating to JDRF whether that be through my fundraising page or directly through them.
+Living with Type 1 Diabetes is not easy, and running with Type 1 Diabetes isn’t easy either, but I’m so glad I have the ability to do it.
+If you’re looking for a cause to donate to this year, I ask that you consider donating to JDRF, whether that be through my fundraising page or directly through them.
 Any little bit helps, your donation is tax deductible, and you’ll help improve the lives of diabetics, and hopefully help us find a cure.